-- No. Using walkie talkies, cell phones, remote control or other radio equipment, including drones, to take big game or small game is unlawful. - Dog training collars are allowed. - Motorized decoys controlled by remote may be used for taking migratory waterfowl or mourning doves where allowed. - A remote controlled animal noise caller can be used for crows, furbearing animals and unprotected animals.
+- No. Using walkie talkies, cell phones, remote control or other radio equipment, including drones, to take big game or small game is unlawful. - A person may use radio equipment without a permit to take unprotected wild animals. - Dog training collars are allowed. - Motorized decoys controlled by remote may be used for taking migratory waterfowl or mourning doves where allowed.

+• A remote controlled animal noise caller can be used for crows, furbearing animals and unprotected animals.